From left to right: Austin, Pam, Mike, Mandi & Travis. The Adams family is still running camp 48 years later since Daddy Earl dreamed it up in 1965.

 Our family has been running Camp Huawni since Daddy Earl turned his dream into reality in 1965.
 We take great pride in making sure your Camp Huawni experience continues to get better and better every summer.
 Meet our A-Team!

-Travis is the 32-year-old kid who carries the torch that his grandfather, Earl Adams, lit in 1965.
+Travis carries the torch that his grandfather, Earl Adams, lit in 1965.
 Travis will be the one singing about Mimi’s cornbread at your Sing Songs, pulling you on the tractor for truck rides, instigating watermelon fights on the Sunday Hike, and talking with you about life on Flag Pole Hill after supper.
+Travis is married to the love of his life, Mandi Adams, and they are expecting their first child very soon!
 Travis graduated from Texas Christian University in 2003 and received his MBA in Entrepreneurship from the Acton School of Business in 2009.
 Travis’s passion is impacting youth, just like you, in a profound, positive, and truthful way.
 “Love the kids” is more than Camp’s mission to Travis, it’s his calling.
 Whether it’s implementing a way for you to grade your counselors or creating new cabin traditions, Travis is constantly looking at ways to improve your Huawni experience.
 This will be Travis’s 33rd summer at Camp Huawni and yes, just like you, he’s still a kid at heart.

 Pam is your official Camp mom.
 Pam Adams fell in love at Camp and married owner Mike Adams back in 1976.
 Pam sets the pace for what it means to serve and literally does it all – cooking your birthday cakes, running errands, and pouring her wisdom into the Huawni Staff on a regular basis.
 She’s fun loving, loves Huawni tradition and kids’ camping, and makes sure you get the BEST selection of healthy-fresh foods during meals.
 You can find Pam taking jogs down the camp road and often listening intently to you about how your day went.
 Pam epitomizes Mark 9:35, which says, “If anyone would be first, he must be last of all and servant of all.”
 This will be Pam’s 40th summer at Camp Huawni, and she’s still in love with the husband and Camp she fell in love with so many years ago.
 She’ll soon be your summer camp mom too!